By Rosemary Burman, IBCLC

 As baby grows, many new moms have to return to work or school as well as need their partner to assist in feedings.
 Breast pumps can make these situations feasible along with aiding a mother who has difficulty breastfeeding, sore nipples or a premature, hospitalized or ill infant.
 Before registering for or purchasing a breast pump, contact your insurance company.
 Under the Affordable Care Act, most insurance plans cover the cost of breast pumps.
 Certain Indiana Medicaid programs also fully cover a breast pump purchase.
 Visit the Riverview Health Women’s Boutique in the Women’s Pavilion on the main campus or call 317.770.2444 for additional information and assistance with acquiring a free breast pump.

-Riverview Health has a free breastfeeding support group
+Riverview Health has a free breastfeeding support group.

 If you have any questions about breastfeeding, techniques or what’s considered “normal,” we have a free weekly class that’s led by one of our lactation consultants.
-At the class, you can join other moms and get any questions answered or simply talk to other women going through the same experiences.
+At the group, you can join other moms and get any questions answered or simply talk to other women going through the same experiences.
 You can register here or call 317.776.7247.
 For questions or appointments with a lactation consultant, please call the breastfeeding support line at 317.776.7202.